salcodes1/r5reloaded-docs/helpful-commands/commands/ban-commands.md

 ## Banning Clients

-Banning a client by name works like the following:
+Banning a client by name works like the following

 ```
 ban clientname